 - have a hard time following directions and instructions

-- have difficulty organizing things
+- have difficulty organizing their thoughts or belongings

 - dislike tasks where they have to be focused for a longer time

-- be forgetful
+- appear forgetful

 - have problems sitting still

 - climb and run a lot (even if they can get in trouble for it)